toddc-unity3d/webprboom/README.md

 > **Note**
 >
 > There appears to be a bug in the Xbox One Edge Browser that periodically prevents the `Screen` (full screen toggle) and `Menu` (controls menu) button presses from being processed.
 If this occurs, click the `Xbox button` which will cause the left side menu to appear.
 Next, click the `Xbox button` again to make the left menu disappear.
 At this point, the `Screen` and `Menu` buttons should work correctly.

+## Mouse Support (Pointer Lock)

+In addition to gamepad support, keyboard and mouse controls are also compatible with WebPrBoom.

+It is important to note that WebPrBoom supports **Pointer Lock** on compatible browsers.
+Pointer lock binds mouse input to the game window, preventing the game from losing mouse imput when the mouse travels outside the window.
+This functionality is critical when playinng a 3rd person shooter.
+To enable pointer lock, double click on the game window (you may have to repeat this a couple of times).
+Once the pointer is "locked", the pointer (arrow, etc.) will no longer be visible.
+To "unlock" from the window, press the escape key (you may have to repeat this a couple of times).